Three Automaker Experience Centers Worth Cruising Through

 If that’s not enough to keep visitors occupied, Mercedes-Benz World offers an array of driving classes that include a “Little Learners” indoor driving circuit featuring mini Mercedes vehicles for kids ages three to five, a 4X4 Mud Laps off-roading passenger experience, an AMG Hot Laps demonstration during which driving specialists show off their skills, a stunt driving spectacle, a one-on-one guided drive with a specialist and a U17s Driving Experience where young drivers (no license required) learn driving skills from an approved instructor in a dual-controlled vehicle.

 With its “walkable sculpture” design, China’s MINI Brand Experience Centre Shanghai is both an architectural marvel and brand destination that immerses potential customers in the brand’s playful personality.
-Comprising of a steel frame with three attached boxes, the automaker experience center has a theme for each floor: “Be MINI.
+The automaker experience center has a theme for each floor: “Be MINI.
 A MINI Welcome,” “The World of MINI,” “MINIfy Your Life” and “MINI United Lounge.”
 The first floor serves as a welcome area, while the second is a small-scale showroom of sorts with two vehicles for visitors to explore.
 The third floor is a retail store offering a virtual try-on mirror and various branded lifestyle products like bags and shoes, and the fourth is a lounge with a full bar where visitors are invited to kick back and enjoy a cold one.
 Bonus: the automaker experience center’s floors are accessible via an outdoor staircase that offers additional brand messaging and education between each story.

 For consumers interested in pushing the limits of a high-performance vehicle, the Porsche Experience Center in Carson, CA is like an adult playground.
 The 53-acre automaker experience center brings to life the Porsche philosophy of “intelligent performance.”
 Here, visitors can test-drive the latest Porsche models on obstacle courses whose purpose is to demonstrate the vehicles’ power, responsiveness and safety elements.
 Participants choose the model they’d like to drive, then spend 90 minutes behind the wheel with a Porsche driving coach as they navigate various simulated driving conditions along a four-mile track.
 The Experience Center is also the new home of Porsche Motorsport America, a 50,000-square-foot space that gives visitors an insider look at Porsche’s racecars and workshop team.